-See what the Star Telegram's about one of the newest gardens the Food Bank is collaborating with Tarrant County Public Health to facilitate called Harmony Healthy Havest: http://www.star-telegram.com/2012/01/16/3663827/fort-worth-group-honors-king-with.html
+See what the Star Telegram's about one of the newest gardens the Food Bank is collaborating with Tarrant County Public Health to facilitate called Harmony Healthy Harvest: http://www.star-telegram.com/2012/01/16/3663827/fort-worth-group-honors-king-with.html

-It's a multi-acre property offered to Harmony Missionary Baptist by the Fort Worth ISD.
-Church parishoners, community members, a local high school, CPS employees name a few of the folks that have come together to kick start their growing.
+It's an approximately 10-acre property offered to Harmony Missionary Baptist by the Fort Worth ISD.
+Church parishioners, community members, a local high school, CPS employees name a few of the folks that have come together to kick start their growing.

 Though install was planned for the spring, they couldn't wait!
 Their October Garden Experiment involved plowing up an acre of the property and planting rows of greens.
 The catch: they didn't have water access.
 They call it their "miracle garden" because we collected roughly 500 pounds of greens on the MLK Day of Service this January 16th from a space that had never been hand watered!
 If this is the beginning, imagine the space as it develops.